 The second morning, also my last day here, I still have quite a few places on my list which good thing that this city isn’t that big.
 First on my list was the Royal Palace.
 They have guided tour in the summer only so I know already that I couldn’t come in.
 So, the second best thing I could do was to walk around the palace’s park.
 A royal walk, I might say.

 The Royal Palace is also famous for the Hans Majestet Kongens Garde or known as the Royal Guards.
 The Royal Guards is a battalion part of the Norwegian Army.
 I did want to see the changing of the guards as it was held every day at 1.30 pm but it didn’t fit my schedule that time tho.
 One thing that set this guards different from the other is Sir Nils Olav, if you don’t know then you have to look it up. 🐧

 One of the perks of going in autumn that I always appreciate, is the view.
 You don’t expect much of a sunshine during these time in Norway, but at least the view will be gold, literally.

-I always love strolling around when traveling, it’s not completely for without an aim.
-But even I didn’t have time to visit all the museums, I found strolling around will actually give me a glimpse of how people really live, not only what tourist see but a different ‘local but not local’ point of view.
+I always love strolling around when traveling, it’s not completely without an aim.
+Even if I didn’t have time to visit all the museums, I found strolling around will actually give me a glimpse of how people really live, not only as a tourist perspective but a different ‘local but not local’ point of view.

 Then I stumble across these murals which looked strangely contrast with all the modern buildings all around it.
-Turned out these were the murals that lead to the Nobel Peace Center.
+Turned out these murals lead to the Nobel Peace Center.
 It is a museum that showcases the Nobel Peace Prize, all surrounding the idea of peace.

 10 mins walking from the Noble Peace Centre is the Akershus Fortress, a medieval castle that built to protect Oslo.
 It is a huge complex with several places open for public, like the Norwegian Armed Forces Museum and Norway’s Resistance Museum.